 This is not your typical self help book.
 How to be an Imperfectionist is a highly practical and actionable book giving you the strategies you need if you want to become an imperfectionist.
 In this book, Stephen encourages you to be an action-taker and he focuses a lot on putting his advice and strategies into action.

 As a result, the emotional impact of perfectionism on your life and self-worth doesn’t really get addressed in this book.
 But if you’re an action-taker and ready to get rid of perfectionism once and for all, this is the book for you.

 Elizabeth Gilbert - Big Magic: Creative living beyond fear

 Big Magic is a book about creativity and all the things that stand in the way of creative living.
 I wrote before about how perfectionism is a creativity killer.
 And, luckily for me :), Elizabeth agrees.

 This book is a must for any creative who wants to learn how to untangle fear, perfectionism, and creativity and let their creativity shine.

 I’ve created a free Tools & Resources guide with all of the resources, books, hacks (and more) I use that help me let go of my perfectionism and embrace my perfectly imperfect self.
 Want to know which tools I use on a daily basis?
-Just click the button above to download your copy of the Tools & Resource guide.
+Just click the button below to download your copy of the Tools & Resource guide.